What's happened so far on day three?

 - The British quartet of Max Whitlock, Joe Fraser, James Hall and Giarnni Regini-Moran compete in the gymnastics team final (11:00 BST).

-- Novak Djokovic takes on Jan-Lennard Struff in the second round of the tennis, while GB's Jamie Murray and Neal Skupski take on Japan in the doubles.
+- Novak Djokovic plays Jan-Lennard Struff in the second round of the tennis, while GB's Jamie Murray and Neal Skupski take on Japan in the doubles.

+- Lauren Williams meets Croatia's Matea Jelic in the women's -67kg taekwondo final at 13:30 BST.